franleplant/reform/README.md

   // from the arguments of the onChange event handler.
   // Check `data-form` section for more information
   getValue: Function;

+  // The parsed or forced inputType of the component
+  inputType: string;

+  // The React element type
+  elementType: string | Function;
 }

 ```